-License to Kill came at a difficult point in time for the franchise, with rising costs, studio changes and a decreasing cinema audience.
-Following on from Dalton’s excellent and underappreciated debut in The Living Daylights this was a film that needed to continue the reinvention of Bonds character, while finding its place in a changing post cold war world.
+License to Kill came at a difficult point in the Bond franchise.
+Both rising costs, studio changes and a decreasing cinema audience hitting revenues hard.
+In addition to this, while audiences needed a change from the Roger Moore era of Bond.
+They had equally become accustomed to the light hearted approach he fostered.
+With Timothy Dalton’s excellent and under-appreciated debut (The Living Daylights) struggling to find its new audience.
+In a film that began the reinvention of the Bond character, in a changing post cold war world.

-License to Kill’s mission was clear if slightly daunting; it needed to continue the transformation of Bond’s character, started by Dalton in The Living Daylights, taking Bond back to basics while ensuring a modern perspective in a changing world.
-Alongside this challenge, License to Kill needed to place Bond into a modern context, removing the outdated cold war perspectives while providing audiences with a story fitting the late 80’s climate.
-High grossing action films of the time (E.g. Die Hard and Lethal Weapon) had moved the action genre into a more adult context while providing a fresh take on the Hero, successfully engaging new audiences.
+License to Kill’s mission was therefore clear if daunting.
+Not only continuing the transformation of Bond’s character, started The Living Daylights.
+But also, taking Bond back to basics, while allowing him to adapt to a changing world.
+In addition to this License to Kill needed to compete with the high grossing action films of the time.
+Films that has slowly moved the action genre into a more adult world with Die Hard and Lethal Weapon.
+Providing a fresh take on the all action hero while successfully engaging new audiences.

-The pressure to continue Bonds run undisrupted, ensuring the delivery of a film on time, heightened these challenges, not allowing sufficient time to reimagine the role and the genre.
+The pressure to continue Bonds run undisrupted only heightened the need to ensure the challenges did not delay filmmaking.
+Consequently, not allowing sufficient time to reimagine the role and the genre it inhabited.

-License to Kill also dispatched with the dated imagery associated to the villain.
-Gone is the unrealistic notion of world domination, replaced by the need for money, control and status in the dark underworld of extortion, drugs and organised crime.
-Our Villain played by Robert Davi is truly scary and real, never constrained by the unwillingness to remove those in his way.
-Bencio del Toro as the young henchman of Davi is full of ambition, selfish need and violence, clearly showing a young man who has been groomed for his role over many years.
+In addition the above, License to Kill also dispatched with the dated and often predictable Bond villain.
+Gone were the unrealistic notions of world domination.
+Replaced by greed, control and status in the dark underworld of drugs and crime.
+The villain of the piece played by Robert Davi providing a truly scary adversary.
+While Bencio del Toro‘s young henchman is full of ambition, violence and hate.